Ruben Lagus: Winter War (1939–1940)

-In the Continuation War, where Finland attacked the Soviet Union alongside Germany, Lagus initially led the 1st Jäger Brigade in the Finnish invasion of Ladoga Karelia.
-The unit was the first armored formation of meaningful size in the history of the Finnish Army.
-His forces were the first Finnish units to cross the pre-Winter War Finno-Soviet border, advancing eventually to Svir and Petrozavodsk as part of the Finnish invasion of East Karelia.
+Continuation War (1941–1944)

+After the Winter War, Lagus was ordered to take command of the newly founded 1st Jäger Brigade, Finland's first armoured formation of meaningful size.
+This unit, trained in an offensive spirit, had the task of developing the Finnish armoured forces, whose combat effectiveness had been poor due to lack of equipment during the Winter War.
+Lagus maintained strict discipline and actively encouraged a heightened military bearing among his troops.

+Lagus and his men were the first Finnish units to cross the pre-Winter War border at Olonets in July 1941.
+With his armoured troops, composed of conscripts and vehicles captured as war booty in the Winter War, Lagus achieved a breakthrough with his assault across the Tulois (Tuulos) river at the very start of the Continuation War.
+The powerful armoured brigade advanced at the vanguard all the way to the Svir river in early September 1941, and also participated in the capture of Petrozavodsk, Karhumäki and Poventsa.
 During this initial offensive phase, Lagus was briefly given command of the 5th Division, but had to relinquish the posting to Ilmari Karhu who was preferred by the Finnish commander-in-chief Marshal Carl Gustav Emil Mannerheim.
 He was promoted to major general in 1941 and, on 22 July 1941, received the first Mannerheim Cross ever granted.

 From 1942 to the end of the Continuation War in 1944, Lagus commanded the Finnish Armoured Division, to which the 1st Jäger Brigade was attached.
+The division's personnel were trained in the captured city of Äänislinna (Petrozavodsk).
 Following the start of the Soviet Vyborg–Petrozavodsk offensive in 1944, his division took part in the highly influential Battle of Tali-Ihantala which repulsed the Soviet strategic offensive, paving the way for a Finnish exit from the war.

+Lapland War (1944–1945)

 Following the Moscow Armistice which ended the war between Finland and Soviet Union, Lagus led a formation known as Group Lagus during the Lapland War in which the Finns expelled the remaining German forces from Finnish Lapland.
 From 1945 onwards, Lagus served as the commander of the 2nd Division, before resigning from service in 1947.